 But you know that technology is always evolving and improving.
 Staying stagnant will give your competitor the edge.
 You can’t have that!

 Instead of fretting, try our 5 step methodology that includes using MotioCI software.
 This methodology is designed to help you set realistic expectations on how to plan, execute, and manage the upgrade process while MotioCI automates the painful tasks involved in upgrades.
-Read our Improving IBM Cognos Upgrades White Paper (found in our Cognos Upgrade Kit below) to learn the more in-depth attributes of each step.
+Read our Improving IBM Cognos Upgrades White Paper (found in our Cognos Upgrade Resource List below) to learn the more in-depth attributes of each step.

 Assess Your Current Production Environment